puppetlabs/clj-kitchensink/README.md

-# clj-utils
+# puppetlabs/kitchensink

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A library of utility functions that are common to several Puppet Labs clojure projects.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Puppet Labs

 Distributed under the Eclipse Public License, the same as Clojure.